IDA-TUBS/IDAWirelessSimulator/README.md

 - The W2RP protocol [1, 2] to ensure reliable communication in unicast scenarios

   - writer configuration: periodic shaping
-- The WiMEP [4] protocol enabling dedicated error protection for multicast applications
+- The WiMEP [3] protocol enabling dedicated error protection for multicast applications

+  - multicast fragment transmissions and retransmissions
-  - prioritization of readers
+  - retransmission prioritization of readers
   - multicast timeouts
-- An extension of the W2RP protocol called E-W2RP [3] that allows for relaxing of samples' timing constraints for additional resilience in case of burst errors - integrated as part of WiMEP to also support multicast communication
+- An extension of the W2RP protocol called E-W2RP [4] that allows for relaxing of samples' timing constraints for additional resilience in case of burst errors - integrated as part of WiMEP to also support multicast communication
 - Exemplary networks and simulation configurations

 ## Usage